bmaunde/guidelines/erp-magento-integration-guide.md

  1. A framework for processing outbound data
 	 The expectation is that this should support pushing data on-demand as well as in real-time such as when a customer record has been updated.
 Please refer to the Connector Integration Guide for more details on how to interact with the connector.
 2. API(s) for processing inbound data
-	All inbound data and inbound req
-There are two stragegies that can be used when integrating through the Consnet Connector.
-A choice between any of the following:
+	All inbound data and inbound data request need to have an API to handle and respond to the request.
+There are two strategies that can be used and a choice between any of them can be made:
 	 - Single Ingest API (recommended)
- - Multiple Targeted APIs
+	 - Multiple Object

 More details are provide in the sections below.